grahammccann/tron-token-generator/README.md

 ### Is coding required?

-No.
+No. The platform is designed for both beginners and experienced blockchain users.

+---

 ### Which blockchain is supported?

 TRON.

+---

-### What token standard is used?
+### Which token standard is used?

 TRC-20.

+---

-### Who owns the smart contract?
+### Who owns the deployed smart contract?

-The connected wallet that deploys the contract.
+The wallet used during deployment remains the owner of the deployed contract.

+---

-### Can additional tokens be minted?
+### Can I mint additional tokens later?

 Yes, if mintable functionality is enabled during deployment.

+---

 ### Can tokens be burned?

-Yes, if burnable functionality is enabled.
+Yes, when burnable functionality has been enabled.

 ---

 ## Roadmap

-- Improved deployment analytics
-- Additional wallet support
+- Additional deployment options
-- Token verification tools
+- Enhanced token analytics
 - Explorer integrations
+- Expanded wallet compatibility
-- Enhanced deployment history
+- Improved deployment history
-- Additional token utilities
+- Additional token management tools
+- New blockchain support

 ---

-## Topics
+## Repository Topics

 ```
 tron